mca91/ITEWR_DC_Course/chapter5.md

 ---
 title       : Heteroskedasticity
-description : Insert the chapter description here
+description : This chapter teaches you how to detect and how to deal with heteroskedasticity when estimating linear models with R.

 --- type:MultipleChoiceExercise lang:r xp:50 skills:1 key:35167f113b
 ## Violation of OLS Assumptions